What CRC Actually Reviews

 ACCRUAL & PAYMENT ALIGNMENT

-OUT-OF-SYNC PROCESS IDENTIFICATION
+OUT-OF-SYNC PAYROLL PROCESS IDENTIFICATION

 Fragmentation

-CROSS-SYSTEM DATA CONSISTENCY
+CROSS-SYSTEM PAYROLL DATA CONSISTENCY

 DATA GAP & DUPLICATION DETECTION